wickhama09/StudentDB/README.md

 ---

 I chose to develop this application because I am graduating this year and will be pursuing a career in programming.
 Realizing that database programming is an essential skill for any business, I wanted to expand my knowledge.
-I also wanted to challenge myself to learn a new language, C#.
+I also wanted to challenge myself to learn a new language.
 With plenty of practice with C++ and Visual Basic, learning C# has been a lot easier than anticipated!
 Through this process I have reinforced my knowledge on relational data and how to implement it correctly in a programming environment.